Feature #792

 I actually think JSON is better suited for this case.
 We can have 1-N queries, 0-N response records.
 Much easier to express that in JSON than in CSV I think.

-Updated by Peter Manev over 11 years ago
+Updated by Peter Manev almost 12 years ago

 me too -